jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_detail_sql.md

 From this window, you can right-click to:

 * Copy the SQL text contained in the window to the Windows clipboard.
-* Use Dell SQL Optimizer (if installed) to tune the displayed SQL.
+* Use SQL Optimizer (if installed) to tune the displayed SQL.
 Alternatively, click the **Optimize SQL** link located above the SQL statement.